mrsingleton/jour71105/lessons/html/05-hyperlinks.md

 ## Challenge
 1. How would you use linking to create a navigation menu?
-2. How would you man an image in one page link to another web page?
+2. How would you make an image in one page link to another web page?